Business Tip for Culture Makers #529: Nope, Opt-Ins are NOT Mandatory

 You can still succeed without one.

-The point of this feminist marketing tip was simply to highlight the fact that there are lots of standard-operating-procedures in marketing that you don’t actually have to use…
+The point of this culture making business tip was simply to highlight the fact that there are lots of standard-operating-procedures in marketing that you don’t actually have to use…

 …and you can figure out alternatives that deliver similar results using different tactics and processes.